yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Appendix-A.md

     ![The Review + create tab is displayed, with a Validation passed message.](media/sql-virtual-machine-review-create-tab.png "Create a virtual machine Review + create tab")

 9. It will take approximately 10 minutes for the SQL VM to finish provisioning.
-You move on to the next task while you wait.
+You can move on to the next task while you wait.

 ## Task 6: Create Azure Database Migration Service